custom-components/pyscript/docs/reference.rst

 or ``pyscript/modules/MODULE.py``) is ignored.

-The logging path uses the global context name, so you can customize logging verbosity for each global context, to the granularity of specific functions eg:
+The logging path uses the global context name, so you can customize logging verbosity for each global context, to the granularity of specific functions e.g.,

 .. code:: yaml